yfktn/twigcache-plugin/README.md

 $ composer require yfktn/twigcacheplugin
 ```

+You need to use version v0.1 for OctoberCMS version 1.1.

 ## How To Use

 This plugin currently implement the ```IndexedChainingCacheStrategy()```, with **time** (```LifetimeCacheStrategy()```) and **model** (```GenerationalCacheStrategy()```) as index to access when we need to implement related strategy.